lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

   * Identify who may need special care.

-  * Identify which ordinances of salvation a person has received or may need.
+  * Identify which ordinances a person has received or may need.

   * Locate members.